USDA NIFA AWARD No. 2015-38422-24058

 It is the sole responsibility of each participating CSU/CCC campus, with support provided by WRPI staff, to recruit underrepresented California State University and California Community College students, and submit eligible Applications for Water Resources Internships.
 To foster the success of this project, internships cannot be held for any CSU/CCC campus that fails to participate.
 The WRPI will also provide resources to CSU/CCC institutions enabling them to feature this project at on-campus programs aimed at recruiting Hispanic American students to enroll in higher education.
 Applications submitted outside of the open solicitation dates will be accepted, however these applications will be placed on a wait list until timely applications are reviewed and awarded.

-Applications for Water Resources Internships are submitted to and evaluated by the Internship Manager, Christina Rodriguez, and the WRPI Project Director, Dr. Brett Goforth, to ensure that each student, as well as the proposed scope, meets project objectives and represents the demographics of each institution while also complying with requirements of California’s Proposition 209, which amended the state constitution in 1996 to prohibit public institutions from considering race, sex, or ethnicity in selection decisions.
+Applications for Water Resources Internships are submitted to and evaluated by the Project Administrative Coordinator, Miranda Moore, and the WRPI Project Director, Dr. Brett Goforth, to ensure that each student, as well as the proposed scope, meets project objectives and represents the demographics of each institution while also complying with requirements of California’s Proposition 209, which amended the state constitution in 1996 to prohibit public institutions from considering race, sex, or ethnicity in selection decisions.

 Project Participant Responsibilities:

 Applying for Internships